Davverodevs/Kir-bong/README.md

-# Kir-bong is a project-game in its initial phase
+# Kir-bong is a project-game in its initial phase (proposed launchdate is 01.11.2023)
-based on the PONG game with a kirby thematic
+Main idea: The classical PONG game but with kirby as the MC/Star
+Proposals: PONG game -> Fighting game -> Racing game

 TODO:
 -Add more Music buttons/options